 - One way traffic.
 Those arriving in the church must enter through the main door, remain in their seats for the duration of the service and then leave through the exit door in the front part of the church.

 - Hygiene.
 Wearing face masks or covering is mandatory for everyone staying in the church; children below the age of 5 and people with specific medical conditions are exempt in line with the Scottish Government guidelines.
 On the arrival, you should use hand sanitising gel (available in the foyer).
-The use of toilets in the church should be avoided except emergencies.
+The use of toilets in the church should be avoided except in emergencies.

 - Health and safety.
 Should you have symptoms of Covid-19 (new persistent cough, fever, loss of smell and taste), or have been issued a shielding letter or being asked to self-isolate please do not attend Mass.

 - Liturgy.
-According to the most recent guidelines produced by Bishops’ Conference of Scotland, there are temporary restrictions and changes to the way Mass is celebrated.
+According to the most recent guidelines produced by the Bishops’ Conference of Scotland, there are temporary restrictions and changes to the way Mass is celebrated.

 - No hymn books, Mass books or any other hand-outs should be distributed.
 However, you can bring and use your own Missal or prayer book given you take it back home after Mass.